wimblerobotics/ros2_roboclaw_driver/README.md

 Both of these messages are published at 20 times per second by default but you can specify a different rate in the configuration yaml file by changing the **sensor_update_rate** parameter.

-You must specify in the configuration yaml file a topic name to be used to publish a status message for the RoboClaw device, which are mostly values pulled from various registers on the RoboClaw device.
+You can specify in the configuration yaml file a topic name to be used to publish a status message for the RoboClaw device, which are mostly values pulled from various registers on the RoboClaw device.
 In the sample **motor_driver.yaml** file, the topic name is set to be **roboclaw_status**.
-By default, the topic name is set to **roboclaw_status** so the topic will be actually published, by default, to the **/roboclaw_status** topic.
 The message is a custom ROS2 message of type **ros2_roboclaw_driver/RoboClawStatus** and the specification of that message is

 ```